Air Piloted Valves: Benefits, Applications & How They Work

 At Humphrey, we offer a variety of industry-standard and specialty function 2, 3, and 4-way air piloted valves for industrial pneumatic and low pressure, mild liquid applications.
 Our extremely reliable, diaphragm-poppet types are unique to industry with configurations for vacuum, dirty air, ultra clean air or mild liquids.

 - Cost savings: Require smaller, more efficient piloting valves, and utilize less compressed air when mounted near the point of use.
-Less expensive than solenoid and manually operated valves.
+Less expensive than solenoid and manually piloted valves.

 - Reliable: Simple construction with few parts.
 High shifting forces and tight sealing.